followmyutopia/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/expand.md

 ===========================================================================

 <!--shortDescription-->
-An array of the strings that represent the names of the navigation properties to be loaded simultaneously with the OData store's entity.
+Specifies the navigation properties that are loaded with the OData entity.
+Available only for the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/).
 <!--/shortDescription-->

 <!--fullDescription-->
-This option is specific to the data sources that use a [data store](/Documentation/Guide/Data_Layer/Data_Layer/#Creating_DataSource/What_Are_Stores) of the [ODataStore](/Documentation/ApiReference/Data_Layer/ODataStore/) type.

-To learn more on this option, refer to the [Associations](/Documentation/Guide/Data_Layer/Data_Source_Examples/#OData/Associations) topic.

 In an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option in the `OData()` data source:

     <!--Razor C#-->